25-year environment plan falls short

 No legal underpinning: The government’s word is no guarantee.
 The plan must have legal grounding if it's to stay on track.

 Too vague on climate change: The government should ban fracking and open-cast coal mining.
 It should unlock subsidies for new onshore wind power capacity.
 And it must stick to the UK’s carbon budgets so that we make our fair contribution to meeting the Paris climate change agreement.

 Too slow on plastics: The government says many plastics are avoidable.
 If so, why take so long to act?
 And why just “explore” extending the 5p charge for plastic bags, when small retailers already welcome the idea?
 This could happen today.
 Why the wait?
 The government should reduce and ultimately ban single-use plastics.

 Bad air: A Clean Air Strategy will be consulted on this year and this will “set out how we will continue to seek improvements to public health”.
-This is inadequate – we need action now to prevent the 40,000 early deaths each year from air pollution.
+This is inadequate – we need action now to prevent up to 36,000 premature deaths a year from air pollution in the UK.
 The government should urgently publish a revised Air Quality Action Plan which will end illegal levels of air pollution by the end of 2019.
 This should include a nationwide network of Clean Air Zones and a scrappage scheme to help people replace the most polluting vehicles.

 Toothless environment watchdog?
 Will the new environment watchdog be properly resourced and free to regulate?
 Natural England and the Environment Agency have been weakened by cuts and political pressure to pull their punches instead of protecting our environment.